 Because good keyword research is like the 23andMe of SEO (minus the maternal haplogroup): one, big, extended family tree that maps generations of related keywords with their ancestral keyword data.

 And if people need genealogy, so do keywords, damnit.

 In this article, we’re going to explore the step-by-step process we use to turn good keyword research into great keyword research for SEO by building keyword family trees.

 That’s right: family trees complete with keyword progenitors, parents, children, grandkids, aunts, uncles, and cousins.

-- 1. Align keyword research with marketing goals
+- 1. Align SEO keyword research with marketing goals

 - 2. Identify your seed keywords